Predictive Analytics World for Healthcare Las Vegas 2020

 She started her career as a Performance Engineer at IBM building predictive models to inform business strategy.
 She worked on multiple projects focused on improving performance & efficiency.
 She earned recognition for innovation on Smarter Planet/IoT solutions and for her industry contributions defining resource efficiency metrics.
 Dr. Ortiz obtained her bachelor's degree from the University of Puerto Rico, master's from Texas A&M University, and Ph.
 D. in Computer Science from North Carolina State University.

-Zeydy Ortiz is speaker of the following sessions:
+Zeydy Ortiz is speaker of the following session:

 Principal Data Scientist